measurify/model-registry/README.md

     Authorization: {{token}}

-It is possible to renew a expired token using the following route, but before the JWT_RENEW_EXPIRATIONTIME:
+It is possible to renew an expired token using the following route, but before the JWT_RENEW_EXPIRATIONTIME:

     PUT {{url}}/v1/login
     Authorization: {{token}}